Security and Development

-The programme contributes to the global conversation on measuring security and peace in developing countries in order to contribute to a post-2015 framework and the development of peacebuilding and state-building indicators.
-The objective is to bring these findings to policymakers, practitioners and advisors in developing countries, particularly fragile states that can use them the most.
+SIPRI’s Security and Development Programme focuses on measuring security and peace in developing countries in order to contribute to the post-2015 framework and the development of peacebuilding and state-building indicators.

 27 Nov.
 2013: How much security can a dollar buy?

 It is easy to measure how much food or fuel a dollar can buy, but how much security can a dollar buy?
 This deceptively simple question is a difficult one for even the most advanced economies in the world.
 SIPRI’s new Macroeconomics of Security Programme seeks to understand how policymakers, particularly in developing countries, balance their spending on security and defence against other public goods, including development, governance, health and education.